 An important question when considering Ibogaine treatment is, how safe is Ibogaine treatment?
-And although heroin addiction and other addictions can be extremely dangerous, this does not, however, justify dangerous treatment options for those addictions.
+And although heroin addiction and other addictions can be extremely dangerous, this does not justify dangerous treatment options for those addictions.

-In the past, especially when Ibogaine was new to drug treatment, there were some fatalities.
-This is how doctors and clinics in the 1990’s discovered things like Ibogaine and Suboxone/Methadone do not mix, that a certain health level is necessary for Ibogaine treatment, and that Ibogaine must be medically monitored.
+In the past, especially when Ibogaine was new to drug treatment, there were fatalities.
+This is how doctors and clinics in the 1990’s discovered things like Ibogaine and Suboxone/Methadone do not mix, prescreening protocols, contraindications (drugs Ibogaine doesn’t work well with), and the need for medically supervised Ibogaine treatment.

 Now, with a majority of Ibogaine clinics operating with a medical staff and proper screening, fatalities have been limited to a few, if any, per year.

-From 1990 to 2008 Iceers, a major ethnobotanical research center, conducted a study on the Ibogaine fatalities that occurred.
-Of the 14 deaths on record during those 18 years, 2 had self administered Ibogaine without medical supervision.
-Of the other 12 who had died at a treatment clinic Iceers said they “didn’t find anyone who was perfectly healthy, used hydrochloride, and didn’t use drugs during treatment” that had died from treatment.
+From 1990 to 2008 Iceers, a major ethnobotanical research center at the forefront of Ibogaine treatment, conducted a study on the Ibogaine fatalities that occurred.
+There were 14 deaths on record during those 18 years.
+2 had self administered Ibogaine without medical supervision.
+Of the other 12 who had died at a treatment clinic Iceers said they “didn’t find anyone who was perfectly healthy, used hydrochloride, and didn’t use drugs during treatment” that had died during treatment.

 As you can see from Table 1, the majority of issues stemmed from mixing or taking other illicit or harmful drugs in close proximity with Ibogaine.